Allen Bradford (American football): College career

-Bradford played for current Seahawks head coach Pete Carroll at USC, where he finished his career with 1,585 yards rushing on 267 carries (5.9 average) and 16 touchdowns in 52 games played.
+Bradford played for former Seahawks head coach Pete Carroll at USC, where he finished his career with 1,585 yards rushing on 267 carries (5.9 average) and 16 touchdowns in 52 games played.
 Rushed for 7.2 yards per carry in 2010, good for second in the nation.
 Was USC’s No. 2 rusher in 2009, earning All-Pac-10 honorable mention.
 Majored in American studies and ethnicity.

 Professional career

+Tampa Bay Buccaneers

+Bradford was selected by the Tampa Bay Buccaneers in the sixth round, with the 187th overall pick, in the 2011 NFL draft.
+He was waived on October 13, 2011.

-Seattle Seahawks
+Seattle Seahawks (first stint)

 Bradford was claimed off waivers by the Seattle Seahawks on October 17, 2011.

 He was waived two days later, and re-signed to the Seahawks' practice squad on October 21.
 He was switched to linebacker after re-signing with the Seahawks.

-On December 28, 2012 Bradford was signed to the Seahawks 53-man roster.
+On December 28, 2012, Bradford was signed to the Seahawks 53-man roster.
 Bradford may be one of the first players in modern NFL history to be drafted as a running back and go on to play linebacker.
 He rushed for 13 yards on five carries and scored no touchdowns as a running back.

-He was released on September 11, 2013 to make space for tight end Kellen Davis.
+He was released on September 11, 2013, to make space for tight end Kellen Davis.